friendly-bits/geoip-shell/Documentation/DETAILS.md

 **geoip-shell-install.sh**
 - Processes command line arguments, then, if needed, asks the user additional questions.
 - Creates directories for config and data.
-- Sets permissions for the data directory to be only readable and writable by root.
-The config directory is currently readable by any local user, writable only by root.
-While there is no particularly sensitive information stored in the config, an upcoming release will make it only readable by root to further improve security.
+- Sets permissions for the data and config directories to be only readable and writable by root.
 - Copies the scripts to `/usr/bin`, config to `/etc/geoip-shell`, and creates a directory for data in `/var/lib/geoip-shell` (or in `/etc/geoip-shell/data` on OpenWrt).
 - Sets the initial config.
 - Calls the -manage script to set up geoip (which, in turn, calls additional scripts).